Bankers to earn up to $62 million from Vodafone deal with Ono

 Thomson Reuters data ranks Morgan Stanley as the top investment bank in TMT M&A, having worked on deals worth $113 billion, including the pending Comcast and Facebook deals.

-Goldman Sachs (GS.N), an adviser to both Vivendi (VIV.PA) and Numericable NUME.PA, which are now in exclusive talks over telecoms unit SFR, takes second place.
+Goldman Sachs, an adviser to both Vivendi and Numericable, which are now in exclusive talks over telecoms unit SFR, takes second place.

 Freeman estimates that the nine banks that worked with Numericable could earn fees of between $43 million and $52 million.
-Those advising Vivendi, including Lazard (LAZ.N) and BNP Paribas (BNPP.PA), could share between $51 million and $59 million.
+Those advising Vivendi, including Lazard and BNP Paribas, could share between $51 million and $59 million.

 Goldman, the world's top deal adviser for nine of the past 10 years, has missed out on a number of 2014's largest mergers.